Determine the viability of your business

 Calculation example: (25,000 + 10,000 + 10,000) - (25,000 + 10,000) = 10,000

-The cash flow (in Dutch) is the difference between receipts and expenses during a period.
+The cash flow is the difference between income and expenses during a period.
 This is an indication of the cash-generating capacity of your company.
 Are your expenses greater than your receipts?
 Then your cash flow is negative.
 You will then need additional financing.
 Are revenues greater than expenses?
 Then you have a positive cash flow.

 Calculation example: An entrepreneur receives € 30,000 in turnover in a quarter and spends €20,000 on purchasing and costs.
 The cashflow is € 30,000 - € 20,000 = € 10,000 and positive.